-C. Money Laundering Compliance Officer (MLCO) and Money Laundering Reporting Officer (MLRO)
+Part F: Money Laundering Compliance Officer (MLCO) and Money Laundering Reporting Officer (MLRO)

-38. Must the MLCO and the MLRO be Aruba residents?
+45. Must the MLCO and the MLRO be residents of Aruba?

 Service providers must have a person in charge of oversight of compliance with the laws and regulations in the area of the prevention and combatting of money laundering and terrorist financing (the MLCO).
-The MLCO function (not to be confused with the internal audit function, see Q&A 33), must be established to ensure adequate execution of its tasks and responsibilities..
-MLCOs are not necessarily based in Aruba, provided they are able to perform their tasks and responsibilities adequately at all times.
-In the case of a large institution, the MLCO function would be expected to be filled locally.

-A service provider also must employ a person charged with overseeing the internal receipt and assessment of potential unusual transactions reports and the reporting of unusual transactions to the MOT (the MLRO).
-Regulated financial and trust service providers (service providers that fall within the scope of the AML/CFT Handbook) must appoint an MLRO based in Aruba.
-Obviously, other service providers also must make sure that the MLRO function is established in a way that ensures an adequate execution of its tasks and responsibilities.
+The MLCO function (not to be confused with the internal audit function, (see Q&A 44), must be established to ensure adequate execution of its tasks and responsibilities..
+A service provider also must employ a person charged with overseeing the internal receipt and assessment of potential unusual transactions reports and the reporting of unusual transactions to the FIU (MOT) (the MLRO).
+The MLCO and MLRO must be based in Aruba and must have adequate, relevant and demonstrable knowledge, experience and skills.